-Instead of focusing on being a victim, non-12-step rehab at Passages helps individuals struggling with addiction get to the root causes of substance abuse-related problems and find effective solutions for them, individually.
+Instead of focusing on being a victim, non-12-step rehab at Passages helps individuals struggling with addiction get to the root causes of substance abuse-related problems and find effective solutions for them individually.

-During one-on-one therapy sessions with a licensed therapist at Passages Malibu, for example, you’ll learn how to understand why it’s so hard for you to stop drinking or using drugs, identify any underlying psychological or neurological issues causing these feelings, heal those conditions and discover healthier ways of coping with stress or pain that don’t involve drugs and alcohol.
-You might also be encouraged to seek out other forms of treatment such as one-on-one counseling or art therapy if this feels right for your recovery process.
+During one-on-one therapy sessions with a licensed therapist at Passages Malibu, for example, you’ll learn how to understand why it’s so hard for you to stop drinking or using drugs, identify any underlying psychological or neurological issues causing these feelings, heal those conditions, and discover healthier ways of coping with stress or pain that don’t involve drugs and alcohol.
+You might also be encouraged to seek out other forms of treatment, such as one-on-one counseling or art therapy, if this feels right for your recovery process.

-Non-12-step treatment at Passages do not use labels like “addict” or “alcoholic.”
-These terms are demoralizing and counterproductive because they can suggest that there’s something fundamentally wrong with who we are rather than acknowledging our struggle with an unhealthy habit and what is causing it.
+Non-12-step treatment at Passages does not use labels like “addict” or “alcoholic.”
+These terms are demoralizing and counterproductive because they can suggest something fundamentally wrong with who we are rather than acknowledging our struggle with an unhealthy habit and what is causing it.
 Instead of labeling individuals as “addicts” who need fixing — which only reinforces the sense that someone is powerless over alcohol –, there must be a reframed way of thinking by replacing these negative thoughts with more positive ones like: “I’m going through some tough times right now…and I want help!”